-- For each activity B that has a synchronization dependency on A, check whether: - B is ready to start (except for its dependency on incoming links) in the sense described above. - The status of all incoming links for B has been determined.

-• If both these conditions are true, then evaluate the join condition for B. If the join condition evaluates to false, a standard bpws:joinFailure fault is thrown, otherwise activity B is started.
+- For each activity B that has a synchronization dependency on A, check whether: - B is ready to start (except for its dependency on incoming links) in the sense described above. - o The status of all incoming links for B has been determined. - If both these conditions are true, then evaluate the join condition for B. If the join condition evaluates to false, a standard bpws:joinFailure fault is thrown, otherwise activity B is started.

 If, during the performance of structured activity S, the semantics of S dictate that activity X nested within S will not be performed as part of the behavior of S, then the status of all outgoing links from X is set to negative.
-An example is an activity within a branch that is not taken in an if activity, or activities that were not completed in a scope in which processing was halted due to a fault, including a bpws:joinFailure (see Scopes and Compensation Handlers).
+In order to avoid violating control dependencies, this step is performed only after all of X's incoming links and all incoming links of any activity upon which X has a control dependency, have been determined.
+An example for where this rule applies is an activity within a branch that is not taken in an if activity, or activities that were not completed in a scope in which processing was halted due to a fault, including a bpws:joinFailure (see Scopes and Compensation Handlers).
+It is illegal for a link to have an activity as a target if the source activity of the link is an ancestor of the target activity of the link.
+This requirement MUST be statically enforced.